 Can I, with all the information and competition out there, really do something unique?

 Standing out could mean a lot of things, and not always good things.
 You can stand out for poor customer service, for example, where you actually just stick out like a sore thumb.

 Outstanding, however, means a lot more.
 It means being exceptional and the exception to the rule.
-It means excelling at being excellent.
-It means trying harder.
+Excelling at being excellent.
+Ultimately, it means trying harder.
 Because you have to be doing a) something the competition isn’t doing or b) the same thing in a more interesting way. c) using the magic bullet (hard work).